-THREE people have been taken to hospital after a taxi collided with a group of pedestrians in Glasgow City Centre.
+FOUR people have been taken to injured after a taxi collided with a group of pedestrians in Glasgow City Centre.

 Police cordoned off an area outside Glasgow Central Station following a traffic incident at around 1:50pm Saturday.

 Eyewitnesses claim that a black cab ran over pedestrians in the city centre.
-More than twenty emergency service vehicles are currently on the scene at Union Street's junction with Gordon Street following the incident.
+More than twenty emergency service vehicles were on the scene at Union Street's junction with Gordon Street following the incident.

-Renfield Street has been closed at its junction with St Vincent Street while the Gordon Street exit into Union Street has also been shut.
+Renfield Street was closed at its junction with St Vincent Street while the Gordon Street exit into Union Street was also shut.

 A spokesman for Police Scotland said: "Around 1.50pm, we attended a report of a crash involving a taxi and three pedestrians on Union Street, at the junction with Gordon Street, in Glasgow City Centre.